 Escaping from the office rat race is often cited as one of the most attractive aspects of starting your own business, and I totally agree.
 No more rush hour commutes, no meetings that drag on, and no more projects landing on your desk at 4:55pm on a Friday.

 But more importantly – no more Sunday night dread.

-I tend to working from home, or take my laptop to a coffee shop, which sure sounds like a dream.
+I tend to work from home, or take my laptop to a coffee shop, which yeah, it sure can sound like a dream.
 But it presents its own challenges and frustrations.
 Think about it: as a freelance, have you got the drive to follow a set schedule each day?
 Can you work well with little or no accountability?
 What about speaking to people, having that office ‘buzz’, and general ‘something going on’ vibe?